 Now, I definitely consider myself to be a collector.
 I love the history of the cards and, as evidenced by operating this site, I spend a great deal of time analyzing the complexities of various cards and such.
 Things like dates of distribution, print errors, and variations are all things I love about cards.
 And I love acquiring those cards merely to look a them and study them.
 The majority of the pleasure I get in collecting cards either comes in flipping through binders or by filling a hole in a set.

 But I also absolutely, 100% am also buying these cards because they hold some value.
 That isn’t the sole reason but, sure, it’s part of it.
 The cards are not a part of my long-term investing plan or savings.
 If I lost them tomorrow, from a financial standpoint, my life would not really be altered.
 But I 100% keep track of what they are worth and will be quite happy to sell them in the future whether that’s tomorrow or 50 years from now.
 Would I consider myself investing in these cards?
 Of course.
-Not so much in the hopes of turning a profit, flipping them, or whatever.
-I’ve probably sold a grand total of like ten cards in the past year or so.
-But in the sense that I have poured time and money into my collection.
+I have poured a great deal of time and money into my collection.
+The financial side is only part of it.
+I’ve spent countless hours researching cards, studying them, etc., all in an effort to make informed purchases.
 I’ve invested in my collection, in part, because the cards have value.
 I would not spend the amount of money I do on cards if they were worthless.
 That’s just being honest.

 I suspect a select few collectors could make the claim of not paying any attention to card values and would buy just as many cards even if they held no value at all.
 After all, there are a good many junk wax collectors out there that buy those packs purely for the thrill of ripping wax.
 That’s downright awesome.
 But I suspect the amount of collectors solely doing that is relatively small by comparison.